 LIFE EXPECTANCY Aging a Greenland shark is practically impossible since it does not have vertebral growth rings as do many other species.
 Therefore, determining the age of a Greenland shark would require the capture and measurement of a newborn pup followed by periodical recapture and measuring until the end of its natural life.
 Doing so in captivity* would not reflect the natural growth rate of a shark in its natural environment, and a study in the wild over a long period, say 200 years, would require several generations of researchers as well as an extreme range tracking system, the likes of which does not yet exist.

-Very limited research (a single unrelated science paper) has shown that the Greenland shark grows by about 0.5 to 1 cm per year.
-A shark that was captured and tagged off Greenland in 1936 was recaptured in 1952.
-In 16 years, the shark's length had only increased by 6 centimetres.
-Assuming its growth rate is constant (no growth spurts), one can thus hypothesize that a mature seven-metre specimen could be over 200 years old, making the Greenland shark the longest-living vertebrate on the planet.
+Very limited information exists on recaptured sharks.
+The only science paper with credible data is that of Hansen (1963) which would suggest that the Greenland shark has a growth rate that varies from 0.5 to 1.1 cm per year.
+In this paper, a shark that was captured and tagged off Greenland in 1936 was recaptured in 1952.
+In 16 years, the shark's length had only increased by 8 centimetres.
+Two less reliable reports in the same paper obtained from sharks recaptured after two and 14 years suggest growth rates of 0.5 and 1.1 cm per year.
+Assuming its growth rate is constant (no growth spurts), a mature seven-metre shark could be over 200 years old.
+The Greenland shark may thus be one of the longest-living vertebrates on the planet.

 * No Greenland shark has ever been kept in captivity

 for more than a month.